HenkW00/hw_noodknop/README.md

 ## Installation

-This script is only available through tebex

 ```
-After purchase follow these steps.

 Installation:
 > Clone or download the script files.
 > Place the hw_noodknop folder in your FiveM server's resources directory.